hvatsen/Tools-for-Analytics-Group-25-Project/README.md

 # Tools-for-Analytics-Group-Project
 By Andree and Harish

 This is Group 25's submission for the TFA Group Project.
-This github contains 2 notebooks, Top10.ipynb and Parking.ipynb.
+This github contains two (2) notebooks, Top10.ipynb and Parking.ipynb.

 Authors